All 5 of these healthy school lunch ideas have been Willow tested and approved!

 This was probably my daughter’s favorite, and it is super simple too!
 Just get some pepperoni, crackers, and your favorite cheese and you are good to go!
 This is paired with some cucumber and ranch to get some veggies in and a HappyTot yogurt!

-Not all kids will love this one, but my daughter loves boiled eggs.
+Not all kids will love this one, but my daughter loves boiled eggs, especially when cooked using a soft boiled egg cooker.
 I love that they are healthy and inexpensive!

 For this healthy school lunch, I paired two boiled eggs with some blue corn tortilla chips, salsa, and mandarin oranges.
 The HappyTot yogurt is a great way to add a serving of dairy to this simple lunch!